 The final result we are going to achieve:-

 A cast shadow effect is a sensitive material.
-While proper use of it can make your picture look realistic, improper use of it can represent your picture as a false one.
+While proper use of it can make your picture look realistic, improper use can represent your picture as false.
 So, be careful about its uses.
 Do not add cast shadow where its use is not required.

 So, without further ado, let’s dig in.